 By the way, I found a similar behavior for the Leica X Vario and the Ricoh GR, and of course, the RX100 M1 and M4.

 The Sony RX10 M3 lens does have a filter thread and therefore can directly use close-up lenses (and filters).
-However, the filter thread has the huge diameter of 72 mm, and I do not have filters and lenses for this diameter - also also no adapters...
-It looks as if I will not use close-up lenses on this camera...
+However, the filter thread has the huge diameter of 72 mm, and I did not have filters and lenses for this diameter - also also no adapters.